 Dancing is not only healthy for your body and your brain.
 It also makes you really happy.
 I experience this happiness every time I step on the dance floor.
 I forget my worries and immerse myself in the music, the people and the dance.
 Even on days when I was not in a good mood, dancing has brought me positivity.
 And that’s something I wish for everyone.
 Slow Bal has great music, nice people, there is a good atmosphere and dance is beautiful and fun to learn.
 There’s one argument I haven’t tackled in this article yet, and that’s a sentence I hear regularly: “I have no sense of rhythm” or “I can’t dance.”
 Believe me, that is rarely true.
 With all these benefits, it’s at least worth a try, right?

 * The references to scientific studies made in this article all refer to the NPO episode ‘The Dancing Brain’, where neuropsychology professor Erik Scherder presents what happens in the brain when we dance.

 This article was written by:

-Since her swing dance discovery, Deirdre has been a true addict.
-Dancing makes her truly.
+Since her Swing dance discovery, Deirdre has been a true addict.
+Dancing makes her truly happy.
 In 2014 she started teaching Lindy Hop in Rotterdam.
-She opened her own dance school for Slow Bal in 2019 with the aim of further spreading the love for this beautiful swing dance.
+She opened her own dance school for Slow Bal in 2019 with the aim of further spreading the love for this beautiful swing dance to slow jazz music.